Gross--Prasad periods for reducible representations: Introduction

 \subsubsection{Acknowledgements}

 I am grateful to Giada Grossi and Dipendra Prasad for interesting conversations in connection with this paper, and especially to Nadir Matringe for his answer to a question of mine on MathOverflow, which provided the key to Theorem \ref{thm:asaiA}.
+I would also like to thank Kei Yuen Chan, for pointing out the relevance of a result of Moeglin--Waldspurger recalled in \S \ref{sect:GGP} below; and the anonymous referee, for suggesting a much cleaner proof of Theorem \ref{thm:asaiB}.